Miles: 16.3 miles RT

 Elevation Gain/Highest: 3736ft/5939ft

-Map: Garibaldi Provincial Park, my GAIA
+Map: Garibaldi Provincial Park

 Favorite Eats After Hike: Pack A Cooler